 Institutional Antiracism and Accountability Project

 IARA is working at the intersection of community, academia, and policy to address intellectual and practical questions as they relate to antiracism policy, practice, and institutional change.
+Click here to learn even more about the project.

-NEW: Resources and Reading on Racial Justice, Racial Equity and Antiracism from the IARA Project
+Resources and Reading on Racial Justice, Racial Equity and Antiracism from the IARA Project

 The Institutional Antiracism and Accountability Project is a newly formed initiative at the Harvard Kennedy School of Government’s Shorenstein Center.
 The goal of this enterprise is to use research and policy to promote antiracism as a core value and institutional norm.